DNWMNCR/JavaForSmallTeams/style/40_remember_kiss_and_yagni.md

 * The one where the logic is most explicit?
 * The one which is consistent with a solution used elsewhere?

 All of the above are reasonable definitions of *simple*.
-None of them is the single definition that it will always make sense to follow.
+None of them is the single definition always makes sense to follow.

-Recognising simple isn't easy and keeping things simple takes a lot of work.
+Recognizing simple isn't easy and keeping things simple takes a lot of work.

 If we could somehow measure the complexity of our software we would find that there is some minimum value that each piece of software must contain.